-- Healing Factor: Due to a Heart shaped Herb, T'challa's natural healing was at its peak.
-The blessing the Panther Goddess has increased his healing abilities to unknown levels.
+- Healing Factor: Due to a Heart shaped Herb, T'challa's natural healing is at its peak.

 - Superhuman Speed: T'Challa can run/move faster then normal humans and any Olympic Athlete.
-The blessing of the Panther Goddess has increase his overall, but his top speed is unknown.
+His top speed is unknown.

 - King of the Dead: As of late, T'Challa has relinquished his title as Wakanda Monarch to his sister, and has since then become the overseer of Wakanda's "City of the Dead" (The Necropolis).
 Upon becoming the "King of the Dead", the Panther Goddess granted T'Challa a blessing that elevated his power levels.
 The blessing also gave T'Challa the ability to access the knowledge and experiences possessed by previous Wakandan kings/queens.